 Who prepares better for retirement, married couples or single individuals?
 The answer is married couples.
 More than 85% of married couples have saving plans related to their retirement.
 This compares with only 67% of single individuals who have established retirement savings programs.
-Retirement Planning Americans who have worked during the course … [Read more...]
+Retirement Planning Americans who have worked during the … [Read more...]

 Surrogate Judge Accused of Letting Lawyer Friends Overcharge